mouhametnd/Pomodoro-App/README.md

 ## Welcome 🍃

-This was a cool project challenged by frontend mentor.
-The project is built with `HTML`, `CSS`, `Javascript` and `Gulp.js`.
-This was a good project to put into practice my `CSS` and `Javascript` skills.
+This was a cool project challenged by frontend mentor Also was a good project to put into practice my `CSS` and `Javascript` skills.

 ## Links
 - My Linkedin [Linkedin](https://www.linkedin.com/in/mouhametndiaye/)